January 22, 2021

 Different COVID-19 variants have been identified worldwide

-This past fall and winter, three variants emerged worldwide, prompting travel restrictions to certain countries:
+This past fall and winter, a few variants emerged worldwide, prompting travel restrictions to certain countries:

 - UK variant.
 In September, a variant was identified in the UK as B 1.1.7.
 By some estimates, half of all people who were diagnosed with COVID-19 in the UK between October and December had the variant.
 The UK variant has spread to other countries, including Canada and the U.S. Some experts have estimated that this variant is between 40 and 70 percent more transmissible than the variants currently circulating.